engwbc/engwbc.github.io/index.md

 * Main subjects: Biology, Chemistry, English Language & Literature

 ## CONFERENCES & WORKSHOPS
-***AWS Genomics Community Day*** - Workshop hosted by Amazon Web Services (AWS), Forthcoming (March 2025)
+***AWS Genomics Community Day*** - 3 – 4 March 2025, workshop hosted by Amazon Web Services (AWS)

 ***MedHackathon Asia 2025*** - Workshop hosted by MedHackathon Asia, 2025
 * Participated in the planning of a standardised Pan-Asian imputation pipeline to improve precision medicine across Asia.
-* Developed an awareness of common issues in other Asian countries regarding sharing genomic data.
+* Developed an awareness for common issues among Asian countries regarding sharing genomic data.

 ***AI in Genomics Medicine*** - Seminar hosted by British Embassy Bangkok with guest speakers from Genomics England and Incubator for AI (ai.gov.uk), 2025
 * Explored the successes and challenges, both technical and policy-based, for AI applications in British healthcare and research.